Employment Overview

 Assistant/Associate Professor of English and Program Coordinator of English Education

-Position Available: Full-time, nine-month, tenure-track Assistant or Associate Professor of English.
+Position Available: Full-time, nine-month, Assistant or Associate Professor of English.
 Salary, based on qualifications and experience, is determined by the Vice President for Academic Affairs and University President and approved by the Regional University System of Oklahoma (RUSO).

-Available: January 2026
+Available: August 2026

 Duties and Responsibilities: Candidates must have experience teaching in the public school system.
 The successful candidate is expected to teach all levels of English Education, including Teaching Methods, Young Adult Literature, Usage and the Composition sequence; recruit and advise undergraduates; participate in committee work; and promote teamwork and collegiality within the department by working effectively with faculty, students, and staff.
 The candidate must be organized and able to draft and interpret both qualitative and quantitative data as needed for CAEP reporting.
 Serving as the program coordinator of English Education, the 24 credits per year load assignment includes field observation of student teachers and Teacher Education Committee responsibilities.